code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Kubernets/What_Kubernets.md

-## Kubernets?
+## Kubernets
-  - Container scheduler for managing cluster of machines(physical or virtual).
-These hosts runs containers.
+- **What?** Container scheduler for managing cluster of machines(physical or virtual).
-  - kubernets controls the resources inside multi container applications how they interconnect.
-  - **Benefits of kubernets**
-    - Zero-downtime deployments, fault tolerance, high availability, scaling, scheduling, and self-healing are in Kubernetes.
+- **Benefits of kubernets** Zero-downtime deployments, fault tolerance, high availability, scaling, scheduling, and self-healing are in Kubernetes.

 ## Options for Creating kubernets cluster
 1. create a few nodes with Vagrant (a tool for building and managing virtual machine environments in a single workflow)